Economic restrictions are having a devastating effect on Russia — but may have a harder time reaching Russian wealth in U.S.

 A series of states that sell alcohol through government-owned stores, including New Hampshire, Ohio, Pennsylvania, Virginia and Utah, also announced they were removing Russian-sourced liquor — particularly vodka — from their shelves.

 Washington’s influence industry has also been affected.
-Several prominent Washington lobbying and law firms that represented sanctioned Russian banks and companies have terminated their contracts — in some cases because the law requires it, unless a special license is granted by federal regulators.
+Several prominent Washington lobbying and law firms that represented Russian banks and companies targeted with sanctions have terminated their contracts — in some cases because the law requires it, unless a special license is granted by federal regulators.

-For example, the lobbying firm BGR Government Affairs announced it was ending its work with the Nord Stream 2 pipeline project, which is controlled in part by Russian energy corporation Gazprom, which President Biden placed under sanction.
-The exit of BGR and other firms working on the pipeline was first reported Politico.
+For example, the lobbying firm BGR Government Affairs announced it was ending its work with the Nord Stream 2 pipeline project, which is controlled in part by Russian energy corporation Gazprom, which President Biden subjected to sanctions.
+The exit of BGR and other firms working on the pipeline was first reported by Politico.
 On Tuesday, BGR’s Jeffrey Birnbaum issued a statement confirming that “BGR is ending its engagement with the Nord Stream 2 gas pipeline project in compliance with economic and trade sanctions announced by the U.S. government.”

 Similarly, Mercury Public Affairs terminated its relationship with Sovcombank, for which it had lobbied to avoid sanctions, and En Plus Group, a metals and energy firm once associated with Deripaska.
 The termination was confirmed by Mercury’s John Gallagher, citing Foreign Agent Registration Act records.
 He said the firm declined to comment further.